zalando/grafter/README.md

 There are [many](https://github.com/adamw/macwire) [libraries](https://github.com/google/guice) or [approaches](http://www.cakesolutions.net/teamblogs/2011/12/19/cake-pattern-in-depth) for doing [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in Scala.
 Grafter goes back to the fundamentals of dependency injection by *just using constructor injection*: no reflection, no xml, no annotations, no inheritance or self-types.

-Then, Grafter add to constructor injection just the necessary support to:
+Then, Grafter adds to constructor injection just the necessary support to:

  - instantiate a component-based application from a configuration
  - fine-tune the wiring (create singletons)